PacoReinaCampo/MPSoC-DV/lifecycle/tex/chapters/chapter3.md

 **Importance**: Accurate and comprehensive hardware requirements are essential for guiding the design process and ensuring that the final product meets all necessary specifications.

-## Hardware Design Representation Data
+## HARDWARE DESIGN REPRESENTATION DATA

 ### Conceptual Design Data